 To start the policy, you will need to provide payment information.
 You may choose to enter credit card or bank account information to sign up for automatic payments.
-It may be a good idea to provide a voided check.
+It may be a good idea to provide a voided check for verification purposes.

 5. Supplemental Information To Qualify For Insurance Discounts

 If you’d like to qualify for discounts, ask your insurance provider which ones it offers.
 You may need to show proof that you are eligible, like:

 - Proof of good grades with a recent report card

 - Proof of being a homeowner

 - Proof of membership to a qualifying organization (like a credit union, alumni association, etc.)

 - Completion certificate for a safe driving course or defensive driving course